HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-service-paging.md

 }
 ```

-We should add `PagedUriService` to DI.
+We should register `PagedUriService` into the DI.

 ```cs
 // PagingServiceExtension.cs